 Though the universe teems with life of all sorts, there’s a sore lack of Chaos-worshipping rat men.
 With their propensity for Warpstone-powered shenanigans, paranoid god, and vicious streak a mile wide, they would fit right in with the other, maladjusted Warhammer 40k factions.

+We have separate guides to Age of Sigmar Skaven and Warhammer: The Old World Skaven.
 Come with us as we visit our little ratmen friends and see if they could ever become part of the Warhammer 40k universe.

 Who are the Skaven?

 First appearing in the original Warhammer Old World, the Skaven were mutants twisted by the whims of their god – The Great Horned Rat.
 From their city Skavenblight they infested the entire world, tunnelling across vast distances to pop up and raid, fight, and swallow entire cities whole.
 Crystalised chaos energy known as “Warpstone” fuelled their insane machinery and disgusting mutagenic magic.

 When the End Times blew up the Old World, the Skaven continued their verminous way of life in the Age of Sigmar universe with little interruption.
 Their tunnels now bore through reality itself.
 No matter which realm you inhabit, you can never be safe from the Skaven, their hordes ready to gnaw their way into your reality at a moment’s notice.

 Could the Skaven come to Warhammer 40k?

 First, let’s start off by saying that the idea Warhammer 40k and Warhammer fantasy are canonically linked has been thoroughly debunked already.
 There were many references in Warhammer Fantasy to the 40k universe, and vice versa, but these are only references, nods, or Easter Eggs.